rvjc/free-mandelbrot/README.md

 of other activities which, when left unattended, can limit your options down the road.
-But, even when we know what's good for us, we tend to take a "bare minimum" or "need-to-know" approach to stuff that doesn't excite us.
-So, inevitably, as the entry requirements for Computer Science courses plummet, aspiring programmers tend to neglect the deeper mathematical aspects which are invariably bound up with "boring" school work.
-Many programmers live to regret this later when the "math ceiling" is even harder to penetrate and limits their ability to truly excel at their art.
-A cursory perusal of Programming Q&A web sites such as StackOverflow will bear this out.
+But, even when we know what's good for us, we tend to take a "bare minimum" or "need-to-know" approach to stuff that doesn't get us hopping out of bed in the morning.
+As the entry requirements for Computer Science courses plummet, it is inevitable that aspiring programmers often neglect the deeper mathematical aspects which are invariably bound up with "boring" school work.
+Many programmers live to regret this later when the "math ceiling" is much harder to penetrate and this limits their ability to truly excel at their art.
+Even a cursory perusal of Programming Q&A web sites such as StackOverflow will bear this out.

 Of course, the real fun is to be found in burrowing down beyond the superfical — and this is as true of activities like music, car-tinkering and sports as it is for software development.
-Most of us have the intellectual capacity and curiosity to do this, but the stimulus is often absent and the fear factor is ever-present, not least because those who have overcome the odds and moved up the learning curve rapidly make it all seem like an impossible task.
+Most of us have the intellectual capacity and curiosity to do this, but the stimulus is often absent and the fear factor is ever-present, not least because those who have moved up the learning curve rapidly make it seem like an impossible task.

 One of the downsides of school-work in general, and math in particular, is that we have to learn stuff whose benefits